 Elia, Abril, and guitarist Carla Motis have recently left the SAJB big band, but Elia, Carla, and Alba Armengou, with Chamorro, have formed The New Quartet, which will no doubt have a CD on the way before long.

-It’s also worth mentioning again that there is an entire series of Joan Chamorro Presenta… albums, that began with Andrea’s debut and continues to this day, with each release featuring an individual musician and/or singer backed by various SAJB musicians.
+It’s also worth mentioning again that there is an entire series of Joan Chamorro Presenta… albums, that began with Andrea’s debut, and continues to this day, with each release featuring an individual musician and/or singer backed by various SAJB musicians.
 Among the guys to have recorded their own freshman CDs include trumpeter Joan Mar Sauque, trombonist Joan Codina, and pianist Marc Martin.
 These are in addition to the other series of SAJB big band Jazzing releases, dating back to 2009.
-All told, there are more than I probably have the strength to count; the live performances— with nearly every conceivable combination of musicians and venues — as well as those recorded in studio sessions, are preserved on video and available to view on YouTube (well over 500 of them).
+All told, there are more CD releases than I probably have the strength to count; the live performances— with nearly every conceivable combination of musicians and venues — as well as those recorded in studio sessions, are preserved on video and available to view on YouTube (nearly 1,000 of them).
 You can find all of the SAJB and individual artists’ CDs at www.jazztojazz.com, and, of course, at www.Amazon.com.

 And, even with such a vibrant musical history spanning a relatively brief 14 years, the new, young musicians keep on coming.
 The tireless Chamorro recently posted this photo of his current trumpet section, led by veterans Alba and Elsa Armengou (who, remember, are still in their teens), as a reminder that there will always be new, aspiring musicians for us fans to follow, as they grow into their roles within the SAJB.